ShaYmez/hblink3-docker-install/README.md

 ### Prerequisite
 System must be dabian 11.
 This script has been tested on most architectures but the system requires at a minimum the required spec to run docker and additional procceses!
 The system must be up-to-date and have Git installed.
 You can install Git from the CLI.
+Note* If you get a Locale error(s) (LC_CTYPE=UTF-8, which is wrong) can happen when you login over ssh from a Mac to a linux box, and your terminal automatically sets environment variables.
+There's a checkbox for that.
+Uncheck it, and you're good to go.
+Make sure your system is up-to-date and pull Git from the apt repo.
 ```sh
 apt-get install -y git
 ```